python/cpython/Doc/library/ipaddr.rst

    The following properties are available on all IP address objects:

-   .. attr:: broadcast
+   .. attribute:: broadcast

       Integer representation of the broadcast address.
 Read only.

-   .. attr:: broadcast_ext
+   .. attribute:: broadcast_ext

       Dotted decimal or colon string version of the broadcast address.
 Read only.

-   .. attr:: hostmask
+   .. attribute:: hostmask

       Integer representation of the hostmask.
 Read only.

-   .. attr:: hostmask_ext
+   .. attribute:: hostmask_ext

       Dotted decimal or colon string version of the hostmask.
 Read only.

-   .. attr:: ip
+   .. attribute:: ip

       Integer representation of the IP address.
 Read only.

-   .. attr:: ip_ext
+   .. attribute:: ip_ext

       Dotted decimal or colon string version of the IP address.
 Read only.

-   .. attr:: ip_ext_full
+   .. attribute:: ip_ext_full

       Canonical string version of the IP address.
 Read only.

-   .. attr:: is_loopback
+   .. attribute:: is_loopback

       True if the address is a loopback address as defined in IPv4 :rfc:`3330` or IPv6 :rfc:`2373` section 2.5.3.

-   .. attr:: is_link_local
+   .. attribute:: is_link_local

       True if the address is a link-local address as defined in IPv4 :rfc:`3927` or IPv6 :rfc:`4291`.

-   .. attr:: is_multicast
+   .. attribute:: is_multicast

       True if the address is reserved for multicast use.
 See IPv4 :rfc:`3171` or IPv6 :rfc:`2373` section 2.7 for details.

-   .. attr:: is_private
+   .. attribute:: is_private

       True if the address is reserved for private networks as defined in IPv4 :rfc:`1918` or IPv6 :rfc:`4193`.

-   .. attr:: netmask
+   .. attribute:: netmask

       Integer representation of the netmask.
 Read only.

-   .. attr:: netmask_ext
+   .. attribute:: netmask_ext

       Dotted decimal or colon string version of the netmask.
 Read only.

-   .. attr:: network
+   .. attribute:: network

       Integer representation of the network.
 Read only.

-   .. attr:: network_ext
+   .. attribute:: network_ext

       Dotted decimal or colon string version of the network.
 Read only.

-   .. attr:: numhosts
+   .. attribute:: numhosts

       Number of hosts in the current subnet.
 Read only.

-   .. attr:: packed
+   .. attribute:: packed

       The packed network byte order representation of this network address.
       Read only.

-   .. attr:: prefixlen
+   .. attribute:: prefixlen

       A property to get and set the prefix length.
 Readable and writeable.

-   .. attr:: version
+   .. attribute:: version

       Integer IP version number.
 Read only.